ease-crc/openease/README.md

 ### News Blog

-The news blog uses an external service: a [directus](https://directus.io/) cms (content management system).
+The news blog uses an external service, currently being a [directus](https://directus.io/) CMS (content management system).
 Articles are written on that service and accessed from the webserver backend.
 It is necessary to provide a url to the CMS in the content settings (s.
 [Content-Settings Page](#content-settings-page)).

-The current CMS is hosted at (TODO).
+A quick summary of the most important aspects of the News Blog will be provided here.
+However, for more info and documentation, visit the [openEASE CMS repository](https://github.com/ease-crc/openease_cms).

 #### CMS Requirements

 The CMS needs a collection called 'articles' which should be publically accessible.
 The collection needs to be configured to possess at least the following fields (with the specified type):

-- id (counting integer - primary key)
+- id (integer counter - primary key)
 - title (string)
 - text (WYSIWYG)
 - author (user)